 - Calculate how much money you will borrow.
 You’ll need a detailed marketing plan that outlines each of these strategies and all of the costs (both in paying fees and services as well as any employees and even yourself).

 - Calculate how much new business you will need to pay it back.
 Remember it’s not just paying back what you’ve borrowed, it’s paying it back with interest and having money left over for profit.
 If you borrow $100,000 to go to a trade show and each new customer has a lifetime value of $10,000, then you will need new 12 customers to barely break even.
 You’d probably want twice that to make you feel successful.
 Kabbage has a fantastic interactive Marketing ROI calculator that will help you decide.
 Wondering what your Lifetime value of a customer is?
 Try this calculator.

 A lot of marketing people like to say that marketing is an investment.
 And as you’ve seen, there are definitely times and strategies that are exactly that; you invest time and money without immediate payback.
 However, as you move through these strategies, you can see that the ROI gets much clearer and more specific.
-In cases such as website, email marketing and conferences and trade shows, marketing isn’t just an investment, it’s an expense.
-In essence you are purchasing a lead generation, ideal customer acquisition machine.
+In cases such as websites, email marketing, and conferences, and trade shows, marketing isn’t just an investment, it’s an expense.
+In essence, you are purchasing a lead generation, ideal customer acquisition machine.
 Like all machines, these strategies have moving parts that all need to be in working order if you are going to “buy” all the customers your business needs to be successful.